Course Catalog

 German Language Courses

-Classroom based German Language Courses
+Classroom based German language courses

-NGU Nuertingen-Geislingen University offers at its campus in Nuertingen German language courses throughout the semester.
-Depending on your pre-knowledge in German you can choose between
+NGU Nürtingen-Geislingen University offers at its campus in Nürtingen German language courses throughout the semester.
+Depending on your pre-knowledge in German you can choose between German for Beginners A1.1, A1.2 and German Intermediate B1.1.

-Internet based German Language Courses
+Internet based German language courses

 Contact and further information